 Medicaid protects middle-class families, seniors, children, and people with disabilities.

 One in every five Americans gets their health care through Medicaid.
 Medicaid includes people from all walks of life—they range from middle-class individuals who have suffered a catastrophic illness, to seniors living in longterm care (70 percent of all nursing home residents rely on Medicaid), to newborns and children.
+Learn about who benefits from Medicaid expansion.

 Medicaid makes our health system stronger for all of us.